AlohaLuo/gnbsim-backup/README.md

 # gnbsim
-gnbsim is a 5G SA gNB/UE simulator for testing 5GC system.
+gnbsim is a 5G SA gNB/UE (Release 16) simulator for testing 5GC system.
 The project is aimed to understand 5GC system more efficiently than just reading 3GPP standard documents.

 ## Getting Started
 <!--